Pest ProblemsHow to make garlic spray for plants – [Recipe]

-Homemade pepper spray is a DIY remedy against garden pests that has a decent amount of controversy surrounding it.
-Some remedy recipes suggest using pepper spray for plants as a way to rid them of insects like whiteflies and aphids.
+Homemade plant pepper spray is a DIY remedy against garden pests.
 Most of those recipes have dish soap or some oil added to the mixture.
-In this way, pepper spray could be effective against the eggs of insects, because the film of soap or oil will prevent the eggs from breathing, thus killing them.
+In this way, pepper spray could be effective against the eggs of insects because the film of soap or oil will prevent the eggs from breathing, thus killing them.
 There is also an oil present in hot peppers that further helps the effect.
-However, if your goal is to treat insect infestation in your garden, you shouldn’t rely on using pepper spray alone, because there are other remedies like neem oil garden spray that will prove far more effective.

-On the other hand, if you are dealing with a mammal indulging in the fruits of your hard labour, cayenne pepper spray for garden pests could be the solution to your needs.
-The logic behind this, you may think, is that the spicy taste of chilli peppers will deter different pests.
-The truth, however, is that insects don’t have the receptors to feel this heat.
+However, is that insects don’t have the receptors to feel this heat.
 The element behind the burning sensation caused by hot peppers is called Capsaicin.
-Capsaicin is hydrophobic, colourless and it has a highly pungent smell and taste.
+Capsaicin is hydrophobic and colourless, and it has a highly pungent smell and taste.
 Those are related to its effectiveness against mice, rats, squirrels, rabbits, stray cats and others.
-So, if you are dealing with any of the above-mentioned pests, continue reading and learn how to make your homemade pepper spray.

 You will find this useful if: